 Mitigate Infrastructure damage by reducing kerb replacement works and pavement deterioration

 - Minimize impact on established trees

-- Improve establishment of street tree planting using water sensitive urban design
+- Improve the establishment of street tree planting using water-sensitive urban design

 - Reduce first flush pulses

 - Reduce stormwater volumes discharging out to sea

 - Reduced maintenance practices by redirecting leaf fall and diverting water prior to the CoS pipe network.
 Work Health and Safety improvement by lessening the requirement to clean side entry pits.